Challenges for quantum computation of nonlinear dynamical systems using linear representations: Quantum computation for solving dynamical systems

 The advantage of this approach is that the structure of the finite-time propagator $\exp\l(-i H_\text{QM} t\r)$ is unitary.
 This formulation is now fundamentally consistent with quantum mechanics.
 We now show two different ways to simulate the above process Eq.~\eqref{eq:schroedingerQM}, depending on the operational state space.

 Suppose one can identify a quantum system whose state space coincides, or reasonably approximates, the continuum state space of the dynamical system $\mathbb{R}^N$.
 In such a system, suppose we can construct the momentum operator $\hat{P}$, the flow operator $F\l(\hat{X}\r)$, and therefore the Hamiltonian $H$.
 All the operators now are physical quantities of the quantum system, so there is a possibility that we can devise a physical system to ``mimic'' the Hamiltonian.
 Then, we can simply evolve the quantum system forward in time to solve the nonlinear dynamical system.
 We refer to this approach as a ``analog quantum simulation'' approach, in which, $\hat{P}$ is the true physical momentum in the continuum state space.
-A potential pitfall of this approach is that preparing a $\delta$-distribution in a continuum state space is not possible due to Heisenberg's uncertainty principle.
-There is always an uncertainty associated with the initial condition that could lead to inaccurate prediction, if the phase-space flow diffuses the probability mass in some direction.
+One potential pitfall of this approach is that it is not possible to represent a continuous $\delta$-distribution on the discrete Hilbert space of an analog quantum simulator. \black{A second potential pitfall is that not all allowable initial states of the discrete Hilbert space might be initialized on an analog devices due to limitations of control.} Finally, there is always an uncertainty associated with an initial condition that could lead to inaccurate prediction.
+For instance, if the phase-space flow diffuses the probability mass in some direction.

 A perhaps more realistic approach is to use gate-based QC, whose fundamental units are discrete quantum states.~\cite{somma2016quantum}.
 In this case, we would need to discretize the state space $\mathbb{R}^N$ into discretized points, and approximate the classical KvN wavefunction $\psi$ by a wavefunction with discrete support on a QC.
 Importantly, now the momentum operator $\hat{P}=i\partial_x$ can only be approximated with discrete-state operations.
 This induces numerical artifacts due to finite-size discretization; see the illustrative example below.